BAPTIZE IN THE NAME OF JESUS CHRIST

 MATTHEW 28:19 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,

-At issue is a vast collection of historical literature and writings by many church authorities that throw serious doubt on the originality of the phrase “into the name of the Father, and of the Son, and of the Holy Spirit”.
-There is also a preponderance of Scripture that does not align with this translation because nowhere else is God the Father or the Holy Spirit mentioned in regard to the act of water immersion baptism.
+It may be surprising, but there is a collection of historical literature and writings that throw serious doubt on the origins of the phrase “into the name of the Father, and of the Son, and of the Holy Spirit,” and much of it suggests that Matthew 28:19 has been corrupted by the Catholic Church.

 CHAPTER 1